umisyam/WebAdvJS_Fall2016/README.md

 #### Midterm

 Build a data-driven web application.
 Your project must:

 * At least read data from an external source — could be from a JSON file, from a database, or whatever you feel more comfortable with.
 * Have no less than 2 different "screens."
 If it's a dynamic html website, have at least 2 pages within the same url, but just different “#”/hash page.
 If you're building a canvas-based game, maybe you have 2 scenes?
 If it's a datavis, 2 charts or 2 ways of visualizing the same data and so on.
 * Respond to user interaction.

 #### Final Project

-Team up with another student and build an interactive web app that meets these requirements:
+Build an interactive web app that meets these requirements:

 * Interacts with the server-side using NodeJS
 * Includes bi-directional communication using websockets, any of these are valid:  client <--> server, hardware <--> server communication.
 We're looking for true communication, sending and receiving data/messages/actions/inputs back and forth.
 * Outputs a visualization on the front-end side using either P5.js, D3.js, or Three.js.

 Using database is optional in this case.
+If you want to make it more interesting, feel free to explore the possibility of connecting microcontrollers hardware as input/output.
+Send me a proposal of your final project first.

 ## Required Tools